yetibot/yetibot.github.io/resources/templates/md/posts/2019-01-03-yetibot-2019-roadmap.md

   `config.sample.edn`)
 - friendly command output with help docs when a command is not yet configured

+### Dashboard

+The [current dashboard](https://public.yetibot.com) was a great starting point.
+Now we need to make it more usable by improving the way history renders, adding more filters to history to search on, adding pagination or infinite scroll, and improving visibility into the health of the Yetibot instance.

 ### Screencasts

 We'll post more screencasts that demonstrate contributing to Yetibot and what an